shanto-w3dev/Conditional-Discount-for-WooCommerce/README.md

 # Conditional Discount for WooCommerce

-**A WordPress plugin to apply conditional discounts in your WooCommerce store — based on product category, user role, cart total, and more.**
+**A WordPress plugin to apply conditional discounts in your WooCommerce store — based on specific condition like minimum amount, product count, and more.**

 ## Table of Contents